Washington Dulles International Airport

 The millions of travelers and employees using Dulles International each year translate into high volume consumer traffic for the Airport’s shopping and dining venues.
 Here are some vital statistics about the Airport and its strong base of likely buyers.

-In 2015, Dulles International served nearly 22 million passengers, with international passenger traffic setting a new record of 7.2 million passengers.
-This marked the twelfth consecutive year of international passenger growth at Dulles International.
+In 2016, Dulles International served nearly 22 million passengers, with international passenger traffic setting a new record of 7.5 million passengers.
+This marked the thirteenth consecutive year of international passenger growth at Dulles International.
+In addition, domestic passenger traffic increased for the second straight year.

 - 76% of passengers arrive more than an hour prior to departure time.